saferpay/jsonapi/texts/ChapterTransaction.md

 ## <a name="ChapterTransactionProcess"></a> Payment Process with the Transaction Interface

-This chapter will give you a simple overview about the general transaction flow, when using the Transaction Interface
+This chapter will give you a simple overview about the general transaction flow, when using the Transaction Interface.

 ><i class="glyphicon glyphicon-hand-right"></i> **IMPORTANT NOTE** The Transaction Interface offers all sorts of options to do transactions.
 This flow only describes the general flow.
-Furthermore, you may want to [**read our Saferpay Integration guide**](https://saferpay.github.io/sndbx/Integration_trx.html), which offers an in debth explanation on how to integrate the Transaction interface, optional features, best practices and more.
+Furthermore, you may want to [**read our Saferpay Integration guide**](https://saferpay.github.io/sndbx/Integration_trx.html), which offers an in debth explanation on how to integrate the Transaction Interface, optional features, best practices and more.

 ### Transaction-flow